 Validation rules are usually self-contained entities that compare data elements with patterns.
 Regular expressions commonly used in validation languages.
-Simple element-level data validation rules don’t often need to reach into customer data to be executed.
+Simple element-level data validation rules don’t often need to query complex graphs to be executed.
 So they are not often considered candidates for conversion into decision trees of a knowledge graph.

 Graph Quality Rules and SHACL

 Graphs also have their own unique quality tests related to how the structure or shape of data around a vertex can determine its quality.
 Although XML Schemas and Schematron rules are good at expressing quality rules expressed as XPath expressions, they often don’t look outside a document to do their work.
 To express these rules for a modern LPG graph, we can look to mature RDF-driven graph rules called Shape Assertion Constraints.
 The Shape Assertion Constraint Language or SHACL standard is a great way to understand the complexities of expressing these rules in an enterprise knowledge graph.

 Calculation Rules — These are rules that calculate numeric values.
 For example, an e-commerce call center can prioritize inbound phone calls based on the predicted lifetime value (LTV) of a customer.
 High LTV customers might get routed to more senior call center staff with expertise in their specific purchasing profile.
 The calculation rules should be consistent across a line of business and be resilient to work on multiple types of customer data.
 For the call routing example, they need to run quickly to not delay the caller.